multimind-dev/multimind-sdk/README.md

 MultiMind SDK is a comprehensive Python toolkit designed for AI developers and researchers.
 It provides a unified interface for building advanced AI applications, from fine-tuning models to implementing RAG systems and developing AI agents.
 Our SDK simplifies complex AI workflows while maintaining flexibility and performance.

+📑 Check out our [Strategic Roadmap](docs/roadmap.md) to see where we're headed!

 ### Key Benefits

 - **🚀 Unified Interface**: Streamline your AI development with one consistent API

 - **💡 Production-Ready**: Enterprise-grade deployment, monitoring, and scaling
 - **🛠️ Framework Agnostic**: Seamless integration with LangChain, CrewAI, and more
 - **🔌 Extensible**: Customizable architecture for your specific needs